Police community support officer PCSO, community support officer, CSO

 1. Entry requirements

-There are no set requirements.
-Police services usually place greater value on personal qualities and character, especially:
+Great value is placed on personal qualities and character, especially:

 - the ability to remain calm under pressure

-You will need to pass a medical and have full background security checks.
+If you pass the tests, you'll then have a medical and full background security checks.

 2. Skills required

 - excellent communication and listening skills